cloudflare/cloudflare-docs/content/pages/_partials/_deploy-via-c3.md

 ### Deploy via the `create-cloudflare` CLI (C3)

-If you use create-cloudflare to create your new $1 project, after installing all dependencies you will be prompted to deploy via the CLI.
-Your site will be live and you will be provided with a deployment URL.
+If you use [`create-cloudflare`(C3)](https://www.npmjs.com/package/create-cloudflare) to create your new $1 project, C3 will install all dependencies needed for your project and prompt you to deploy your project via the CLI.
+If you deploy, your site will be live and you will be provided with a deployment URL.